 With this blogpost, we want to show you why feeling overwhelmed and lost is common among PhD students, and when it typically occurs.
 We discuss the reasons behind this commonality, and show you another way of working with your PhD – one that is more joyous and less stressful.
 And we give you five very concrete tips on how to regain control of your PhD tasks again with our free worksheet Instant help to gain clarity over your PhD tasks.

-If you want to hear more about how to work with your PhD in a more efficient and less stressful way, sign up to our upcoming webinar ‘The 4 Secrets to a Successful PhD’.
+If you want to hear more about how to work with your PhD in a more efficient and less stressful way, sign up to our next free webinar for PhD candidates.

 What’s the problem?